ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ### Jenkins

 - We now build and test on Fedora 34 and 33.
 Fedora 32 was removed from the CI. _(Mihael Pranjić)_
+- Build release documentation on Debian Sid, due to newer TeX and Doxygen packages. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>

 ### Travis

-- Update Ubuntu toolchains to GCC 10 and Clang 12. _(Mihael Pranjić)_
+- Update Ubuntu to Focal, use GCC 10 and clean up travis scripts. _(Mihael Pranjić)_
 - <<TODO>>
 - <<TODO>>